camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 # Call Activity Navigation

+You can navigate from a process that contains Call Activities to its respectively called process definitions.
+Hover over a Call Activity in the BPMN diagram to display a link in the upper right corner of the Call Activity.

 {{< note title="Limitation" class="info" >}}
-When a to be called process is referenced via a process variable, the called process can only be determined at runtime.
-For these types of call activities, the overlay will be greyed out.
+When a to be called process is referenced via a process variable or an expression, the called process can only be determined at runtime.
+For these types of call activities, the diagram shows a greyed out overlay, unless there is currently a process instance running at that call activity.
 {{< /note >}}

 Additionally, you can use the called process definitions tab to get an overview of which call activity calls which process definition.
 We differentiate between three states:

   * *Referenced*: the called process definition can be derived without any runtime information.